Ghostshadowplays/Ghosty-Tweaker/README.md

-Key Features of Ghosty Tweaker:
+Key Features of Ghosty Winstall:
 Bypass Windows 11 Requirements:

 What it does: This feature bypasses the stringent hardware requirements for upgrading to Windows 11 (like TPM 2.0 and Secure Boot), enabling users to install or upgrade to Windows 11 even on unsupported hardware.